 While trying to use food to get a dog to back off might seem like a sensible plan, experts say it’s wise to steer clear of this option.
 “Do not use food to bribe a dog into your space.
 What commonly happens is a dog might be motivated by the treats even if scared, but once they’ve eaten them they feel vulnerable again, and can resort back to aggressive behavior,” explains Eva Tang.

-Four tips to keep your dog safe
+Eight tips to keep your dog safe

 1. Train puppies for at least two years